masabni/nest-graphql-demo/README.md

 ## Nest & Graphql Demo

 This a demo app made with nestjs and graphql.
+You can find an online demo [here](https://nest-graphql-demo.herokuapp.com/graphql).
 ## Installation

 ```bash